-BlackBerry 6 OS unveiled, coming to some older devicesAlex Wagner - Senior News Editor
+BlackBerry 6 OS unveiled, coming to some older devicesAlex Wagner - Editorial Director of News and Content

 The announcement of the BlackBerry Torch wasn't the only big news to come out of RIM's press event today, as the company also unveiled the new BlackBerry 6 OS.
 The new OS will appear first on the BlackBerry Torch, but will also arrive on the Bold 9700, Bold 9650, and Pearl 3G in the coming months, subject to carrier certification.
 Featuring a revamped interface, social media and RSS integration, Universal Search, and a new WebKit-based browser.
 The OS also has new context sensitive Action Menus, a multitasking menu, and threaded text messaging.
 Finally, BlackBerry 6 will have enhanced multimedia syncing features using the BlackBerry Desktop Software 6 along with the ability to with iTunes or Windows Media libraries over WiFi.
 Check out a teaser video and the full press release below!

 BlackBerry 6 definitely looks like a nice step up from the previous version.
 Many of the enhancements included should help to raise consumer interest in the platform and help it to compete with Google's Android and Apple's iOS.
 I just hope that the update isn't stalled for months by the carriers, as RIM could really be helped out by having the new OS pushed out to as many of its devices as quickly as possible.
 What do you think of BlackBerry 6, readers?

 WATERLOO, ONTARIO--(Marketwire - Aug.
 3, 2010) -